thundergolfer/google-rules-of-machine-learning/README.md

 #### Rule 14 - Starting with an interpretable model makes debugging easier.

-Linear regression, logistic regression, and Poisson regression are directly motivated by a probabilistic model.
+[Linear regression](https://en.wikipedia.org/wiki/Linear_regression), [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), and [Poisson regression](https://en.wikipedia.org/wiki/Poisson_regression) are directly motivated by a probabilistic model.
 Each prediction is interpretable as a probability or an expected value.
 This makes them easier to debug than models that use objectives (zero­one loss, various hinge losses, et cetera) that try to directly optimize classification accuracy or ranking performance.
-For example, if probabilities in training deviate from probabilities predicted in side­by­sides or by inspecting the production system, this deviation could reveal a problem.
+For example, if probabilities in training deviate from probabilities predicted in side­-by-­sides or by inspecting the production system, this deviation could reveal a problem.

 For example, in linear, logistic, or Poisson regression, **there are subsets of the data where the average predicted expectation equals the average label (1­moment calibrated, or just calibrated)<sup>3</sup>**.
 If you have a feature which is either 1 or 0 for each example, then the set of examples where that feature is 1 is calibrated.
 Also, if you have a feature that is 1 for every example, then the set of all examples is calibrated.

 With simple models, it is easier to deal with feedback loops (see Rule **#36&**).
 Often, we use these probabilistic predictions to make a decision: e.g. rank posts in decreasing expected value (i.e. probability of click/download/etc.).
 However, remember when it comes time to choose which model to use, the decision matters more than the likelihood of the data given the model (see Rule **#27**).

-#### Rule 15 - Separate Space Filtering and Quality Ranking in a Policy Layer.
+#### Rule 15 - Separate Spam Filtering and Quality Ranking in a Policy Layer.

 Quality ranking is a fine art, but spam filtering is a war.
 The signals that you use to determine high quality posts will become obvious to those who use your system, and they will tweak their posts to have these properties.
 Thus, your quality ranking should focus on ranking content that is posted in good faith.
 You should not discount the quality ranking learner for ranking spam highly. **Similarly, “racy” content should be handled separately from Quality Ranking.** Spam filtering is a different story.
 You have to expect that the features that you need to generate will be constantly changing.
 Often, there will be obvious rules that you put into the system (if a post has more than three spam votes, don’t retrieve it, et cetera).
 Any learned model will have to be updated daily, if not faster.
 The reputation of the creator of the content will play a great role.